dingzhengkai/zkui/README.md

 HTTPS
 ====================
 You can enable https if needed. keytool -keystore keystore -alias jetty -genkey -keyalg RSA

 Limitations
 ====================
 1. ACLs are fully supported but at a global level.
+2. cann't set webapp context path, modify context path in source files is my solution.

+In detail, change context path and response.sendRedirect path in java files as /xstackzkui/xxx, change context path in all htmls, cp all files in webapp as webapp/xstackzkui.

 Screenshots
 ====================